 What are LEAPS?

 LEAPS (Long-Term Equity Anticipation Security) are options for terms that are longer than those of the most common options on equities and indices.
-There are around 2,500 equities and 20 indices that make LEAPS available in two forms: calls and puts.
+Around 2,500 equities and 20 indices make LEAPS available in two forms: calls and puts.

 - There are two forms of LEAPS, as with traditional options: calls – which are exercised when strike prices are lower than market value, and puts – which are exercised when strike prices are higher than market value.